cdpxe/OpenBSDhacks/README.md

 # OpenBSDhacks
 Some of my security-related coding projects for OpenBSD.
 Please note that I wrote these codes when I was in school (FUPIDS) or in my second undergrad semester (openportd).
-These codes are designed to work with OpenBSD 3.3 (or so).
+These codes/patches were crafted to work with OpenBSD 3.3 (or so).
+More of my research projects and papers can be found on [my website](https://www.wendzel.de).

 The following projects are located here: